Click here to see Francis' special message

 ---.
 William Shakespeare, Player, Playmaker and Poet.
 A reply to G. Greenwood.
 New Stork, 1909.
 12mo facsimiles.

 BEERBOHM, Max. ( see animation gif)Poets' Corner.
 London, 1904.
 4to.
 20 colored caricatures.

 BEGLEY, Walter.
 Bacon's Nova Resuscitatio.
 London, 1905, 3vo.
-Volume I (see the entire book) Volume II (Flip Book) Volume III (Flip Book)
+Volume I (see the entire book) Volume II (see the entire book) Volume III (see entire book)

 BLEIBTREU, C. Der wahre Shakespeare.
 (A criticism of "Das neue Shakespeare-Evangelium.")
 Munchen und Leipzig, 1907, pp. 176.
 8vo.